Hamilton Park Racecourse

 The ways to get to Hamilton Racecourse are:

-- By car – naturally, driving also remains an option.
+• By car, driving remains an option, naturally.
 You’ll need to get onto the M74 and leave at Exit 5.
 This will lead you to a roundabout.
 From here, unmistakable brown signposts will lead you directly to Hamilton Park Racecourse.

-- By train – If taking the train, the nearest station is Hamilton West – around a fifteen stroll from the racecourse.
-You’ll need to change at Glasgow Central of Motherwell to get to this station, as it’s comparatively small and localised.
+• By train – If taking the train, the nearest station is Hamilton West, around a fifteen-minute stroll from the racecourse.
+You’ll need to change at Glasgow Central or Motherwell to get to this station, as it’s comparatively small and localised.
 By bus, take route 255 from Glasgow city centre or Hamilton bus station.
-This service runs roughly every ten minutes and drops you right outside the racecourse.
+This service operates approximately every ten minutes and drops you off right outside the racecourse.

-- By air – just jet into the aforementioned Glasgow and take a taxi.
-You could even fly into Edinburgh, though this airport is a further ten miles afield.
+• By air – just jet into Glasgow as mentioned earlier and take a taxi.
+You could even fly into Edinburgh, though this airport is a further ten miles away.

 Hotels Near Hamilton Racecourse

-If you’re keen on a reputable chain, look no further than the Hilton based in Hampton.
-This also happens to the closest hotel to the racecourse.
+If you’re looking for a reputable chain, look no further than the Hilton located in Hampton.
+This hotel is also the closest to the racecourse.

-If you’re really keen to keep the budget low, take a look at the Innkeeper’s Lodge, the AlonA or the Day’s Inn.
-Any of these hotels are perfectly reputable and are based within a stone’s throw of Hamilton Park Racecourse.
+If you’re keen to keep the budget low, take a look at the Innkeeper’s Lodge, the AlonA or the Day’s Inn.
+Any of these hotels is perfectly reputable and is based within a stone’s throw of Hamilton Park Racecourse.

 Other Events at Hamilton Park Racecourse

 Like all major racecourses, Hamilton Park can be booked for private functions.
-If you’re interested in reserving the venue for a wedding or corporate event, why not take a virtual tour of the facilities?
+If you’re interested in reserving the venue for a wedding or corporate event, consider taking a virtual tour of the facilities.

 As the racecourse does not operate between November and April, you’ll have plenty of opportunities to make use of the function rooms.